 David Bertram Ogilvy Freeman-Mitford was the son of the 1st Baron Redesdale.
 As a young man he fought in the Boer War and the First World War.
 After leaving the British Army he moved to Canada where he purchased the Swastika Gold Mine.

 On his return, the 2nd Baron Redesdale purchased the Swinbrook estate in Northumberland and married Muv Bowles.
-The couple had four daughters: Diana Mitford, Jessica Mitford, Nancy Mitford and Unity Mitford.
+The couple had six daughters: Diana Mitford, Jessica Mitford, Nancy Mitford, Unity Mitford, Pamela Mitford and Deborah Mitford.

 Redesdale wealth was seriously depleted in the late 1920s by a series of poor investments.
 During this period he developed extreme right-wing opinions and became a member of several anti-Semitic organizations including the Anglo-German Fellowship and The Link.
 His daughter, Diana Mitford, married Oswald Mosley, leader of the British Union of Fascists, in 1936.
 Another daughter, Unity Mitford, went to Nazi Germany and met Adolf Hitler, Heinrich Himmler, Herman Goering, Joseph Goebbels and other leaders of the Nazi Party.
 Hitler told newspapers in Germany that Unity was "a perfect specimen of Aryan womanhood".